 The rungs on the ladder are something I have to complain about the most with this Vitval bunk bed.
 Having thin metal rungs can be fine when your kids are less than 10 years old, but when the kids get older, the weight of the body makes it painful to step on them.
 On top of that, the ladder is 100% vertical, which makes it very awkward to climb up and down.

 There is more that I could say about this bunk bed, but I’ll reserve it for a full review once I am ready.

 So would I recommend IKEA’s best-seller bunk bed?
 Only if you really like the design and are short of money.
 After all, IKEA is known for its incredible prices, but because of that, it cuts corners in quality and design.

 But, I’ve seen much worse bunk beds, so if you really want to get one like that, check it out here.

 Well, that is an interesting question.
 Yes, their variety isn’t as good.
 Yes, they lack in quality.
 But their prices are really good, and their cheap products are slightly better than usual.
 But only slightly.
 They are still a bit hit or miss I would say.

 In my opinion, I would still recommend other furniture shops to check out.
-If you want affordability, this list lists all the best bunk beds you can get for the money, and you will also get a lot more variety.
-I would even advise to check some of my reviews out for that, and some are good, and some are not.
+If you want affordability, this lists all the best bunk beds you can get for the money, and you will also get a lot more variety.
+I would even advise checking some of my reviews out for them – some are good, and some are not.

 Happy shopping to you!
-But for now, IKEA bunk beds for children are too limited in choice.
+But for now, IKEA bunk beds for children are too limited in choice for my recommendation.